Streaming/Hosting Video Files – Best Practices

 • It does not adapt to network conditions.

-• Videos embedded from file hosting solutions do not benefit from a high quality video player, and instead rely on browser (or operating system) based playback available on the system which is used to access the recording (i.e. dependent upon what the student has available)
+• Videos embedded from file hosting solutions do not benefit from a high quality video player, and instead rely on browser-based (or operating system based) playback available on the system that is used to access the recording (i.e., dependent upon what the student has available).

 • Students can download and easily share copies of the recordings.